Brett Favre: Cold weather success

 Favre has been known as the most successful cold weather quarterback of all time, having compiled a record of 44–17 in games when the game time temperature was below 40 degrees Fahrenheit.
 He had gained the reputation for success in cold weather when the Packers won with Favre as the starter in his first 35 games at home when the game time temperature was 34 degrees Fahrenheit or less.

 NFL rivalry records

 Brett Favre had significant stretches of success against his division rivals having won an NFL record 11 consecutive road games against the Chicago Bears, and a perfect 19–0 won-lost record against the Detroit Lions at home, also an NFL record.

 Consecutive starts streak

 Since first being named the starter of the Green Bay Packers before playing the Pittsburgh Steelers on September 27, 1992, Favre had never missed a game spanning over 18 1/2 consecutive seasons.
 He holds the record for the most consecutive starts by any player in the NFL with 297 (321 including playoffs), which is one of four quarterback streaks of at least 200 consecutive games in NFL history.
-Favre has stated that of all the records he set, he is most proud of the consecutive starts accomplishment.
+Favre has stated of all the records he set, he is most proud of the consecutive starts accomplishment.